ton-society/ecosystem-map/README.md

 # Contribution Guidelines

 This list is a grouped collection of live projects built on [TON](https://ton.org/).
-Please note that this list is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this list you agree to abide by its terms.

 Ensure your pull request adheres to the following:

 - `|` Project Name in _Title Case_ followed by `|`
 - Accepted Links - _Github_, _Twitter_, _Website URL_ each separated by `|`
-- Ensure project is grouped within the correct category, no more than _2_ allowed
+- Ensure the project is suggested within the correct category, no more than _2_ allowed
 - Entries should be arranged in alphabetical order sorted by Project Name

 Example: `| Project Name | [Github](url) | [Twitter](url) | [Website](url)`